andreassolberg/documents/openidconnect/draft-solberg-openidconnectfederations.md

 `federation.domains`
-: A list of domains that this Provider is allowed to assert user information about.
+: A list of domains that this Identity Provider is allowed to assert user information about.
 The consumer will match this list with the `domain` property in the [OpenID Connect Response][].

 `federation.loa`
-: A list of Level of Assurance profiles that this provider fulfills according to the federation third party.
-Each level is indentified by a URI.
+: A list of Level of Assurance profiles that this Identity Provider fulfills according to the federation third party.
+Each level is identified by a URI.

 `federation.endpoints.globallogout`
 : The global logout endpoint, accepting logout requests as described in the section *Global Logout*